 BAC's Artist Residency Program supports artists by providing space for creative investigation.
 Each year, BAC hosts up to 20 artists in residence to develop ideas, projects, and collaborations.
-Support can include three weeks of free studio time, honoraria, technical and administrative services, advocacy, and work-in-progress showings, artist honoraria, and technical and administrative services.
+Support can include use of BAC’s light-filled studios and state-of-the-art theaters, work-in-progress showings, artist honoraria, and technical and administrative services.

 BAC residencies are a pressure-free environment for artists, who are encouraged to focus on their current priorities without the expectation of delivering a finished product.
 However, works created here often go on to premiere at venues around the world—including BAC’s own stages.

-BAC residencies are offered by invitation to artists; there is no formal application process.
+BAC residencies are offered by invitation to artists; BAC does not conduct a formal application process.
 Candidates for BAC residencies are identified by BAC’s artistic personnel, and a diversity of disciplines, aesthetics, and artist career stages are considered.
 Please note that because of the high volume of projects under consideration, unsolicited submissions may not receive a response.

 BAC Space is a 3-4 week period designed to encourage peer exchange by hosting multiple resident artists concurrently in all of BAC's spaces.
 BAC welcomes between 12 and 20 BAC Space artists annually, who receive honorarium, between 100 and 250 hours of studio space, administrative support, option to participate in work-in-progress showings, and photographic, video, and written documentation of their residency.